ThomasAsuncion/Simple-Dialogue/README.md

 ## Dialogue Features
 - This dialogue system supports multiple lines of dialogue
 - Animations and effects have been implanted to make it more visually appealing
-- Dialogue speed is adjustable
+- Dialogue Speed can be adjusted in the inspector
 - Skipping prevention has been implemented
 - Triggering the dialogue is as easy as attaching the DialogueTrigger script to the object that will initiate a conversation
-- Dialogue Speed can be adjusted in the inspector

 A special thanks to [Brackeys](https://github.com/Brackeys) for his tutorial on Dialogue Managers in Unity!